l7mp/stunner/examples/jitsi/README.md

 echo $INGRESSIP.nip.io
 ```

 Copy the URL into your browser, and now you should be greeted with the Jitsi webpage.
 In the landing page you should create a room first.
 After you created a room you can set your username and join the room.
-On another page you have to open this page again you should see the previously created room in the list.
-You only have to connect this room with another user and you can enjoy your company if everything works fine!
+On another page you have to open this page again and you should see the previously created room in the list.
+You only have to connect this room with another user.

 ## Help